k1l0kn4113r/github-action-runner/README.md

 # GitHub Actions Self-Hosted Runner with Docker

 This repository contains the configuration files to set up a GitHub Actions self-hosted runner using Docker.
 The runner is configured to run on an ARM64 architecture and includes necessary dependencies such as Node.js and Git.
+I use this Self-Hosted Runner for Terraform deployments on Azure.

 ## Prerequisites